Higashiyama Treasure

-The Higashiyama Treasure (東山御物 Higashiyama gyomutsu, Higashiyama gomotsu) was a collection of important and valuable artefacts by the Ashikaga shogunate.
+The Higashiyama Treasure (東山御物 Higashiyama gyomotsu, Higashiyama gomotsu) was a collection of important and valuable artefacts by the Ashikaga shogunate.
 It is named after the residence of the 8th shōgun of the Ashikaga shogunate, Ashikaga Yoshimasa (1436–1490), in the eastern hills (東山 Higashiyama) of the capital city Kyoto.
 The items consisted mostly of karamono (Chinese items) and consisted of ceramics, lacquerware, paintings, calligraphy, and others.
 It represented the pinnacle of Higashiyama culture.

 After the fall of the shogunate, the treasures were dispersed and some survived and are listed as either National Treasures or objects of Important Cultural Property.